Fujifilm X-T20 vs X100T

 | WiFi |

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X100T has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the X-T20 and the X100T have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T20 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.